geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Or these brave knights begin their journey hence, 720

-" Hear me ! within this circle stands a knight,
+" Hear me! within this circle stands a knight,

 " Whom I have sworn to meet in deadly fight,